Pachacamac: Outside influences

-Spanish Invasion
+Spanish invasion

 At sites like Pachacamac, the Spanish used local resentment of the Inca as a tactic for overthrowing Inca rule.

 After the Battle of Cajamarca, Francisco Pizarro sent his brother Hernando Pizarro, and fourteen horsemen, to Pachacamac to collect its gold riches.
-According to Cieza, the priests learned of the Spanish defilement of the Cuzco temple, and "ordered the virgin mamaconas to leave the Temple of the Sun", from where they say the priests removed more than four hundred cargas of gold, as well as from the Temple of Pachacamac.
-They hid the gold, and it has not appeared to this day, and it is unlikely to appear except by chance, since all those who knew, those who hid it as well as those ordered it, are dead.
-Hernando departed Cajamarca on 5 Jan.
-1533, and returned on 14 April 1533, after defiling the temple.
+According to Cieza, the priests learned of the Spanish defilement of the Cuzco temple, and "ordered the virgin mamaconas to leave the Temple of the Sun", from where they say the priests also removed more than four hundred cargas of gold.
+They hid the treasures and it has not appeared to this day.
+Hernando departed Cajamarca on 5 January 1533, and returned on 14 April 1533, after defiling the temple.
 On the return trip through the Jauja Valley, he accepted the surrender of Chalcuchimac.

 "In a few years the walls of the temple were pulled down by the Spanish settlers, who found there a convenient quarry for their own edifices."